Woodman's Center

-The Woodman's Sports & Convention Center (commonly known as the Woodman's Center) is an 140,000-square foot indoor arena under construction in Janesville, Wisconsin.
-Currently scheduled to open in 2025, the Woodman's Center is set to include a 1,500 seat permanent ice arena to be the new home of the Janesville Jets of the North American Hockey League, a 250-seat multi-purpose arena and the 25,800-square foot Robert and Delores Kennedy Conference Center.
-It will also serve as the home ice for the Beloit College ice hockey team.
+The Woodman's Sports & Convention Center (Woodman's Center) is a 140,000-square-foot indoor arena in Janesville, Wisconsin.
+Opened in September 2025, the Woodman's Center was built on the site of a former Sears store in the Uptown Janesville Mall using a public-private partnership model.

+The center includes a 1,500-seat permanent ice arena, which is the new home of the Janesville Jets of the North American Hockey League and the Beloit College ice hockey team.
+The center also includes a 250-seat multi-purpose arena; basketball, volleyball, and pickleball courts; and a 25,800-square-foot conference center.

-Naming rights were purchased by Janesville-based supermarket chain Woodman's Markets, in a 20-year deal that activates in July of 2025.
+Naming rights were purchased by Janesville-based supermarket chain Woodman's Markets, in a 20-year deal that activated in July of 2025.